Call now in confidence immediate help & advice 24/7

 However, it is recommended that you do not leave rehab too early (or too frequently) as doing so can work to negate some of the benefits of a structured rehab programme.

-Will My Rehab Programme Be Confidential?
+Will My Drug & Alcohol Rehab Programme Be Confidential?

-At our centres in Lincolnshire and across the country, we are proud to be guided by high standards of professionalism and UK legislation.
+At our rehab centres in Lincolnshire and across the country, we are proud to be guided by high standards of professionalism and UK legislation.

 Under data protection laws your information is protected and will not be shared with others outside of your treatment team unless: